francisanokye/quantifying_omicron_burden_in_NL/scripts/notes.md

+# Dec 16 2025

+Will wait for Francis and Amy to come up with different parameter values/grid for to test different parameter.
+MLi will work on the code to update different parameters.

 # Dec 3rd 2025

 Created the new R data from seroprevalence.
 The next step is the create newR box and calibrate to it.